-NCCCO Administrative Complaints Policy
+CCO Administrative Complaints Policy

-NCCCO is committed to a policy of courteous, fair and efficient interactions with all program participants.
-Nevertheless, from time to time, individuals may have complaints of an administrative nature involving dissatisfaction with NCCCO services or the conduct of an NCCCO employee.
-Such complaints may include, without limitation, not adhering to published policies or not responding to inquiries in a timely manner.
+CCO is committed to a policy of courteous, fair, and efficient interactions with all program participants.
+Nevertheless, from time to time, individuals may have complaints of an administrative nature involving dissatisfaction with CCO services or the conduct of an CCO employee.
+CCO recognizes that such complaints can stimulate organizational improvements.
+When administrative complaints are received, CCO endeavors to handle them as opportunities for improvement.

-Formal complaints must include the following:
+Administrative complaints must include the following information:

 - Nature and details of the complaint

 - Sufficient information to allow for an investigation and response

 It is the policy of CCO to respond to complaints in an equitable, objective, and unbiased manner, and to process them in a constructive, impartial, and timely manner.

 Upon receiving a complaint, CCO determines whether the complaint relates to certification activities for which it is responsible.
 Whenever possible, CCO will acknowledge receipt of the complaint and will keep the complainant reasonably informed regarding progress of the complaint.
 To the extent possible, personal information related to complaints is kept confidential.

 CCO’s Program Integrity Staff is responsible for managing, gathering, and verifying all necessary information to validate an administrative complaint.
 As appropriate, an administrative complaint may be escalated or referred to an appropriate body within CCO, including the Program Integrity Team or an CCO committee.
 In other cases, a complaint may be referred to CCO staff, including the Director of Customer Service, which may extend the time required to respond to a complaint.